Snowy winter landscape through the window.

-These problems are especially noticeable in older period properties and listed buildings, where windows may have aged poorly and deteriorated over time.
+These afflictions are especially noticeable in older period properties and listed buildings, where windows may have aged poorly and deteriorated over time.
+It is a particular problem for timber sash windows, even though they may ostensibly, be in good working order.

-This article discusses heat loss through energy inefficient, poorly insulated windows (and doors) and, what can be done to improve them.
+This article discusses heat loss through energy inefficient, poorly insulated windows and, what can be done to improve them.

 Mechanisms of Heat Loss